-Slurm User and Administrator Guide for Cray Systems Natively
+Slurm User and Administrator Guide for Cray XC Systems

-Since version 14.03, Slurm is designed to operate as a workload manager on Cray XC systems (Cascade) without the use of ALPS.
-In addition to providing the same look and feel of a regular Linux cluster this also allows for many functionalities previously not available, such as...
+Slurm is designed to operate as a workload manager on Cray XC systems (Cascade) without the use of ALPS.
+In addition to providing the same look and feel of a regular Linux cluster this also allows for many functionalities such as:

 - Ability to status running jobs with sstat